Xfennec/nosee/README.md

 ### Step5.
 Run Nosee!

-	./nosee -c path/to/config/dir
+	./nosee -l info -c ../src/github.com/Xfennec/nosee/etc/

 You are now ready to burn your Web server CPU to get your alert mail.
-You can use `-l info` to get more information about what Nosee is doing.
+The `-c` parameter gives the configuration path, and the `-l` will make Nosee way more verbose.

 	./nosee help

-… will tell you more.
+… will tell you more about command line arguments.

 Anything else ?
 (WIP)
 ---------------------